solidi/hl-mods/workspace/redist/readme.txt

 - Dual Wielded Weapons
     - Support for the pipe wrench, desert eagles, smgs, usas, and rpgs!
     - "impulse 205" to swap between single and dual weapons
-    - "mp_dualsonly" to play with all dual weapons
+    - "mp_dualsonly" to play with only dual weapons
 - Fear / Trepang2 / Selaco Slide
     - While looking ahead, press "+forward" three times in a row to slide
 - Offhanded Punch and Kick